adityadas8888/UniformCostSearch/README.md

 example, we will use New_York instead of New York), consisting of upper and lowercase letters and possibly underscores.<br>
 <br>
-<span style="font-weight: bold;">IMPORTANT NOTE</span>:
-MULTIPLE INPUT FILES WILL BE USED TO GRADE THE ASSIGNMENT, FILE <a href="https://github.com/adityadas8888/UniformCostSearch_AI-1/blob/master/input1.txt">input1.txt</a>
-IS JUST AN EXAMPLE.
-YOUR CODE SHOULD WORK
-WITH ANY INPUT FILE FORMATTED AS SPECIFIED ABOVE.<br>
 <br>
 The program will compute a route between the origin city and the destination city, and will print out both the length of the route and